Godsmith/trainfinity3/README.md

 ## TODO
+- cities consume mail
+- cities consume only OTHER cities' mail
 - if you remove the path for a train, it should take another path
   - step 2: recalculate when destroying track
     - create method track_set.get_tracks_from_route